Archan6el/Devvortex-Writeup-HackTheBox/README.md

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/89b39c08-9cdd-4a39-847c-fa5d5ed64347)

 Bingo.
-From here, we can code in some php that will establish a reverse shell, which can grant us access to the devvortex server itself
+From here, we can code in some php that will establish a reverse shell, which can grant us access to the devvortex server itself.
+We'll be editing the code of the `index.php` page specifically.

 On my system, I create a listener on port 69: